 - Immigration officers can require sight of your passport or permit at any time, so you should carry these in your wallet at all times.

-- Gambling is illegal, and the only gambling you will see is organised by gangs and should be avoided.
+- Gambling is illegal, and the only gambling you will see is organized by gangs and should be avoided.

 Religion is a big part of Indonesian life, and while there are multiple faiths in the country, one custom to be aware of is the Balinese New year, called Nyepi.